adaptris/interlok-docs-legacy/pages/ui/ui-service-tester.md

 ## Looding/Generating Tests From Adapter Config ##

-Since 3.7.3 The Service Tester page allows to load services from an Adapter config to be able to user them as source (File or Inline) when creating a test.
+Since 3.7.3 The Service Tester page allows to load services from an Adapter config to be able to use them as source (File or Inline) when creating a test.
 For that you will need to click on the **Load Services From Adapter Config** button in the page menu.

 A modal will open to select an Adapter config from diverse sources.